 Answer: HUBzone stands for historically underutilized business Zone.
 Certification comes when a company is located, and 35% of its employees reside, in a HUBZone.
 By comparison, 8(a) is a special status given to a firm that is owned and operated by persons deemed to be socially or economically disadvantaged.

 Unlike a HUBZone small business, an 8(a) is not required to employ the socioeconomically disadvantaged other than its majority shareholder(s).
-For this reason, contracts awarded to HUBZone small businesses employ a larger number and has a greater impact on the socioeconomically disadvantaged than those awarded to 8(a) businesses.
+For this reason, contracts awarded to HUBZone small businesses employ a larger number and have a greater impact on the socioeconomically disadvantaged than those awarded to 8(a) businesses.

 Answer: Veteran business owners and the Government mutually benefit from the Vets First program.
 Upon approval, the program participant is presented with documented proof of eligibility.
-By awarding contracts to Vets First-verified companies, the government can be confident that tax dollars are going to legitimate veteran-owned small business.
+By awarding contracts to Vets First-verified companies, the government can be confident that tax dollars are going to legitimate service disabled veteran-owned small business.